-Who spake by the prophets – The Trinity doctrine asserted that the Holy Spirit in the Old Testament, the Spirit of Christ, was the Spirit of truth poured out on the Day of Pentecost.
-The phrase proceedeth from the Father comes directly from Jesus’ description of the Spirit of truth in John 15:26.
+Who spake by the prophets – The Trinity doctrine asserted that the spirit of God in the Old Testament, was the spirit of truth poured out on the Day of Pentecost.
+The phrase proceedeth from the Father comes directly from Jesus’ description of the spirit of truth in John 15:26.

 Prayers to Mary

 In the same time, that philosophers worked on the Trinity doctrine, Mary, Jesus’ mother was made “the God bearer” residing in heaven, to whom prayers were given.

 Devotion and prayers to Mary began in the third century.
 This is known to us through the Sub Tuum Praesidium, which dates to 250:

 do not despise our petitions in time of trouble:

 Direct prayer to Mary can be found in a sermon of Gregory of Narzianzus 11 (A.D.
 330–389), remembered as “the Trinitarian theologian.”